Matt Mulvey, Ph.D.

 Faculty Assistant: Kim Antry, B.S.

-My lab is focused on understanding the survival and virulence strategies employed by a group of important bacterial pathogens known collectively as Extraintestinal Pathogenic Escherichia coli, or ExPEC.
-These bacteria can persist within the human gut, often without apparent pathological consequence, but have the capacity to disseminate and cause disease in other host niches, including the blood, central nervous system, and urinary tract.
-Subsets of ExPEC known as Uropathogenic E. coli (UPEC) are the primary cause of urinary tract infections (UTIs), which currently rank among the most common of infectious diseases worldwide.
-These bacteria act as opportunistic invasive pathogens capable of entering host epithelial cells within the urinary tract where they can either rapidly multiply or, alternatively, persist in a more quiescent state for days to many weeks.
+My lab is focused on understanding the survival and virulence strategies employed by a group of important bacterial pathogens collectively known as Extraintestinal Pathogenic Escherichia coli, or ExPEC.
+These bacteria can efficiently colonize the intestinal tract like commensal strains, but have the added capacity to disseminate and cause disease in other host niches, including the blood, central nervous system, and the urinary tract.
+Subsets of ExPEC known as Uropathogenic E. coli (UPEC) are the primary cause of urinary tract infections (UTIs), which rank among the most common of infectious diseases worldwide.
+These bacteria act as opportunistic invasive pathogens capable of entering host epithelial cells within the urinary tract where they can either rapidly multiply or alternatively persist in a more quiescent state for days to many weeks.
 We, and others, hypothesize that intracellular reservoirs of UPEC may contribute to the often chronic and recurrent nature of UTIs.
 ExPEC strains related to UPEC can have a broad host range and display a remarkable ability to adapt to widely varying environmental conditions, often facing nutrient limitations, antibiotics, and aggressive host defense mechanisms.
-Using genetics, microscopy, biochemistry, global gene expression analysis and molecular biology techniques coupled with cell culture, mouse, and zebrafish infection model systems, we are working to delineate both bacterial and host factors that control the ability of ExPEC to colonize and persist within the host.
+Using genetics, microscopy, biochemistry, global gene expression analysis and molecular biology techniques coupled with cell culture, mouse, and zebrafish infection model systems, we are working to delineate both bacterial and host factors that control the ability of ExPEC to colonize and persist within diverse host environments ranging from the urinary tract to the blood and the gut.
 Specific goals of this research include:

 1. Defining the mechanisms by which ExPEC invades, traffics, multiplies, and persists within host cells and tissues.

-2. Understanding how small regulatory RNAs and other bacterial factors modulate ExPEC virulence gene expression and, ultimately, bacterial resistance to the multitude of stresses encountered during the course of an infection.
+2. Identifying and functionally defining bacterial fitness and virulence factors, including small regulatory RNAs, that enable ExPEC isolates to resist the multitude of environmental stresses encountered during the course of an infection.

 3. Determining how ExPEC-associated toxins and other virulence factors modulate and hijack host signaling events, including host cell death, survival, and inflammatory pathways.

-- Wiles TJ, Bower JM, Redd MJ, Mulvey MA (2009).
+- 10. Wiles TJ, Bower JM, Redd MJ, Mulvey MA (2009).
 Use of zebrafish to probe the divergent virulence potentials and toxin requirements of extraintestinal pathogenic Escherichia coli.
-PLoS Pathogens, 5(12):e1000697.
+PLOS Pathogens, 5(12):e1000697.